 -Dr. Chiranjibi Nepal, Governor, Nepal Rastra Bank

-Last year, NRB had issued a circular mentioning that payment of or above Rs 10 lakh should be made through banking channel or instruments like check, draft, credit card and debit card.
+Last year, NRB had issued a circular mentioning that payment of or above Rs 10 lakh should be made through banking channels or instruments like a check, draft, credit card, and debit card.
 The move had come amid growing concern that cash transactions make things easier for money laundering.
-“Even the Prime Minister and the Finance Minister went on a delegation to NRB to review the threshold for cash transaction.
+“Even the Prime Minister and the Finance Minister went on a delegation to NRB to review the threshold for a cash transaction.
 This says how much we prefer cash,” he said.

 2. 60% of the population still doesn’t have a bank account

-3. Rapid expansion of Commercial Banks in local level
+3. Rapid expansion of Commercial Banks at the local level

-Governor Nepal mentioned that 510 local levels out of a total of 753 have now access to commercial banks.
+Governor Nepal mentioned that 510 local levels out of a total of 753 have no access to commercial banks.

-To facilitate commercial banks to open bank branches every local level, central bank is providing interest-free Rs.
+To facilitate commercial banks to open bank branches at every local level, the central bank is providing interest-free Rs.
 1 crore loan.
-A branch of a commercial bank will have accounts of at least 2500 clients, and carry out government transactions.
+A branch of a commercial bank will have accounts of at least 2500 clients and carry out government transactions.

 4. Impressive initiatives by the government

-To promote banking habit, the government has already started distributing social security allowance and all other government to citizen payments through banks.
+To promote banking habits, the government has already started distributing social security allowance and all other government to citizen payments through banks.
 This is really an appreciable step by the government.